Search by name, year or event

 1701 - The Act of Settlement establishes Hanoverian and Protestant succession to the throne.

 1701 - James II dies in exile in France.
-French king recognizes James II’s son as “James III”.
+French king recognizes James II’s son James Edward (The Old Pretender) as “James III”.

 1701 - William forms grand alliance between England, Holland, and Austria to prevent the union of the French and Spanish crowns.